stevage/figmasset/README.md

 1. Loading different groups of assets worked on by different people
 2. Loading a "base" set of icons and an "override" set, so you can iterate on designs of a few icons without having to duplicate all the base icons.

+Once your designs have stabilised, it is easy to export all assets into your web app.
+See "Moving to production".

 Figmasset can be used in Node by importing the `node-fetch` library and passing it as the `fetchFunc` parameter.